 A Free Tuition School

-In 2013, Niel opened his innovative 42 programming university in Paris.
-A second campus, 42 USA, open in Fremont, California in July 2016.
+In 2013, Niel opened his innovative 42 programming training facility in Paris.
+A second campus, 42 Silicon Valley, open in Fremont, California in July 2016.
 Application will be accepted to anyone ages 18 to 30 who seeks to learn how to code.

 In case you are wondering, the “42” comes from Douglas Adams’ book The “Hitchhiker’s Guide to the Galaxy” as a reference to the ultimate question of life and the universe and everything.